ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 ### main
 * use actors = if you want to control actuators directly from adapter.
 Just in case there is no direct connection between thermostat and actuator.
 * Gewerk = Function to be used to detect thermostats and actuators per room
-* Path to Thermostats = object path to thermostats, e.g. "hm-rpc.0."
-* Path To Actors = object path to actuators, e.g. "hm-rpc.0."
 * timezone = to be used for cron to adjust cron jobs
 * delete all = delete all room settings when admin opens.
 After that a new scan for rooms will start

 ### profile
-* Profile Type = at this moment only monday to sunday is supportet.
-The others will be implemented soon
+* Profile Type = three different profile types (Monday - Sunday, or Monday - Friday and Suturday/Sunday or every day) are supported
 * number of profiles = if you need more then on profile increase that value.
 You can then select which profile will be used.
 * number of periods = define how many daily sections with different temperature you need.
 As more you set as more datapoints will be created.
 Better to use a low value (e.g. 5)
-* public holyday = if you check this you get a separate adjustment for public holidays (not implemented yet)

 ### devices
-* a list of all rooms with thermostats and actuators.
+* a list of all rooms with thermostats, sensors and actuators.
 You can disable a room here.
 You should not change settings for thermostats or actuators because this will be overwritten next time you start admin
+* if device is not detected automatically, it can be added and configured manually

 ## Requirements
 * Node version 8 or higher is required